aws-samples/amazon-rekognition-celebrity-detection-ios/README.md

             credentialsProvider: credentialsProvider)
 AWSServiceManager.default().defaultServiceConfiguration = configuration`

-In the previous steps, we created a credentialsProvider object and assigned the Amazon Cognito identity pool that we created.
+In the steps here, we created a credentialsProvider object and assigned the Amazon Cognito identity pool that we created.
 Then we created an AWSServiceConfiguration object with these credentials.
 Finally, we set the default AWS configuration for the AWS Mobile SDK in this app to the